2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools in Minnesota

 Most Popular Minnesota Trade Schools for a Bachelor's in Allied Health Professions

-Our 2023 rankings named St Catherine University the most popular school in Minnesota for allied health professions students working on their bachelor’s degree.
+Our analysis found St Catherine University to be the most popular school for allied health professions students who want to pursue a bachelor’s degree in Minnesota.
 Located in the city of Saint Paul, St. Kate's is a private not-for-profit school with a small student population.

 Out of the 8 schools in Minnesota that were part of this year’s ranking, Saint Cloud State University landed the # 2 spot on the list.
 Located in the city of Saint Cloud, St. Cloud State University is a public college with a fairly large student population.